 Here too, the question of whether or not there is conflict is less important than finding a solution to the situation.
 When a business relationship gets stuck and too much negative energy is created, a mediator will provide movement.
 This creates clarity and a picture of the future that all involved can continue to use.

 The hourly rate of the mediator is between € 200 and € 350, depending on the type of conflict and the mediator involved.
 In an employment mediation, the mediator spends an average of 10 hours.
 For business mediations, the mediator makes an hourly estimate prior to the mediation.

 Almost all employment mediations are paid by the employer.
-Under the Working Conditions Act, this is responsible for the working conditions and the associated costs.
-A labor dispute is part of this.
+Under Dutch law the employer is responsible for the working conditions and the associated costs.
+A labor dispute is considered part of this.
 It is however also possible for the employee to share in the cost.

 In business mediations, the costs are generally shared by the parties involved.
 Agreements are made about this before the mediation starts.